Alabama and Gulf Coast Railway: Pre-1922

 The earliest ancestor of the AGR was the Pensacola and Mobile Railroad and Manufacturing Company, which in 1861 constructed 5 mi of track between Muscogee, Florida and Cantonment, Florida.
-This line was dismantled by Confederate forces during the Civil War so that the iron rails could be used elsewhere.
 The railroad was not rebuilt until 1877.
-In 1874, the company took control of the Pensacola and Perdido Railroad, which ran west from Pensacola about five miles to a lumber mill at Millview, Florida on Perdido Bay.
+In 1874, the Pensacola, Mobile & New Orleans Railroad company took control of the Pensacola and Perdido Railroad, which ran west from Pensacola about five miles to a lumber mill at Millview, Florida on Perdido Bay.
 In 1892, the system merged with the Pensacola, Alabama and Tennessee Railroad, which connected the Millview and Muscogee branches.
 Shortly thereafter, the railroad was renamed the Gulf Ports Terminal Railway.

 In 1910, the Gulf Ports Terminal Railway was acquired by Southern States Lumber, which operated 68 mi of track to move lumber from forests in Baldwin County, Alabama, to its large mill at Muscogee, and on to the port of Pensacola for export.
 The combined system had a total length of around 80 mi.

 In 1911, the railroad was acquired by the Gulf, Florida, and Alabama Railway.
 Soon after, construction of a line from Cantonment to Pensacola was begun, being completed in 1913.
 Almost immediately following the completion of this line, another, much longer line was begun, this one from Cantonment north via Atmore and Frisco City, Alabama to an interchange with the Southern Railway at Kimbrough, Alabama.
 The line, including a large bridge over the Alabama River, was completed in 1915.

-1922-1997
+1922–1997

 In 1922, the Gulf, Florida, and Alabama Railway was acquired by the Muscle Shoals, Birmingham and Pensacola Railroad (MSB&P), which only three years later was bought by the Frisco (St. Louis – San Francisco Railway).
 After the acquisition, the Frisco constructed a line from Aberdeen, Mississippi to Kimbrough, connecting the former MSB&P with the rest of the Frisco's system.
 This line was completed in 1928.

-During the middle of the 20th century, the railroad operated as part of the Frisco, moving bulk products south to Pensacola for export and produce products north, although chemical and paper products took on increased importance by the 1970s.
+During the middle of the 20th century, the railroad operated as part of the Frisco, moving bulk products south to Pensacola for export and produce products north.
 Passenger service over the line continued until 1955, when the Sunnyland, operating between Pensacola and Kansas City, Missouri, via Amory, Mississippi, and Memphis, Tennessee, was discontinued.

 In 1980, the Frisco was acquired by the Burlington Northern Railroad (BN), itself a product of a merger of several railroads in 1970.
 In 1995, the BN merged with the Atchison, Topeka and Santa Fe Railway to form the BNSF Railway.